 This course provides students with the opportunity to review for the certification exam.
 Students are also afforded the opportunity to develop a portfolio as they seek to make the transition into the workforce.
 Topics include: searching the job market; preparing the portfolio; stress management and burnout; test-taking strategies; and reviewing for the certification exam.

-HIMT 1410 - Coding and Classification - ICD Advanced HIMT 2400 - Coding and Classification - CPT/HCPCS
+- Pre-requisites: All required - HIMT 1410 Coding and Classification ICD Advanced - HIMT 2400 Coding and Classification CPT/HCPCS

 HIST - History